-Maastricht offers the chance to explore the Netherlands in a way you have never seen it before!
-Castles, centuries-old city walls, the cuisine, a blend of various cultures, all contributing to the appeal of what makes Maastricht so unique.
+Maastricht offers the chance to explore the Netherlands in a way you have never seen it before.
+Castles, centuries-old city walls, incredible cuisine, all contributing to the appeal of what makes Maastricht so unique.

 If you decide to book a weekend getaway, Maastricht is the place to go, and here is why:

 The highest northern part of the great plateau that stretches between Maastricht and the city of Liège in Belgium is a nature and recreation park, as for the 18th century Fort Sint Pieter, the fortress was built to defend the city from the French.
 Beneath the fortress and the mountain are the famous caves of St. Pietersberg, a large system of tunnels and passages created over the centuries thanks to a local stone quarry.
 There are about 20,000 passages here with a total length of 200 kilometers, some of which expand with storerooms, a bakery, and even a chapel used during World War II.
 The caves are open with a guided tour, offering the opportunity to see evidence of ancient fossils.

 The impressive Basilica of Our Lady, built around 1000, although only part of the original stands today.
 The fortress is reminiscent of the former function of the church as part of the city fortifications.
 The late Gothic choir with a large crypt is particularly cozy, as is the side chapel containing a painting of Lady Star of the Sea dating from the 15th century.

 On the banks of the Maas River, in a building resembling a 1950s version of a rocket ship, the state-of-the-art Bonnefanten Museum.
 This magnificent building with its massive conical tower contains numerous paintings by many Dutch and foreign masters.
 Here, you can find rich collections of medieval art, including wooden sculptures from 13th to 16th century.